 Iaconelli credits the near extinction of yet another lure to changing techniques.
 "Grubs have gone away.
 I used grubs a ton in my Federation Nation days.
 I always reached for a grub if I needed a bite when lots of fishing pressure was around.
 But now, I reach for a Shaky Head or a Drop Shot instead."

-Toyota Tundra Bassmaster Angler of the Year Kevin VanDam agrees with Ike that fresh lures replace old ones.
+Toyota Tundra Bassmaster Angler of the Year Kevin VanDam agrees with Ike that new lures replace old ones.
 "Essentially, we're catching bass from the same habitat and structure we've always caught them in and from, but we're using new and different lures to catch them in those places.
 I've sure got a ton of Strike King pork frogs that haven't made it out of my garage in a long time," concluded VanDam.